-Resilience: In November of 2014, Moody's Investors Service ranked Raleigh as 1 of 34 'Successful US Cities' that weathered the Great Recession by demonstrating "inherent economic strength and effective financial management".
+Resilience: Moody's Investors Service ranked Raleigh as 1 of 34 'Successful US Cities' that weathered the Great Recession by demonstrating "inherent economic strength and effective financial management".

-Service Improvements Funded by Service Users: Most of the City's debt is associated with capital improvements to enterprise fund services such as water and sewer utilities and solid waste services.
-It is important to note that enterprise fund debt is repaid from business related charges and not from general revenues such as property taxes.
+Making Growth Pay for Growth: Most of the City's debt is associated with capital improvements to enterprise fund services such as water and sewer utilities and solid waste services.
+It is important that enterprise fund debt is repaid from business related charges and not from general revenues such as property taxes.

 Foresight: In addition to maintaining a conservative debt ratio, Council maintains a conservative reserve 'savings' account of at least 14% of each year's revenues.